She Who Must Be Obeyed

 CRANKY COUPLETS…Ogden Nash lent his droll verse to the nation’s economic woes.
 In 1931, while working as an editor at Doubleday, Nash submitted a number of poems to the New Yorker and spent three months working on the magazine’s editorial staff. (poeticous.com)

 Over the course of 1930 many Americans, including Ogden Nash, woke to the fact that their business and political leaders were ill-suited to lift them out of the economic mess, and were likely responsible for it in the first place.
-At the top of the list was President Herbert Hoover, who was profiled in the New Yorker in three installments beginning with the Dec.
+At the top of the list was President Herbert Hoover, who was profiled in The New Yorker in three installments beginning with the Dec.
 27 issue.
 This brief excerpt gives you a glimpse into a very different White House 89 years ago:

-The first installment of the profile was accompanied by a Cyrus Baldridge portrait of the president (left), but the final two installments featured a less-than-flattering Abe Birnbaum rendering that first appeared in the New Yorker in the March 2, 1929 issue:
+The first installment of the profile was accompanied by a Cyrus Baldridge portrait of the president (left), but the final two installments featured a less-than-flattering Abe Birnbaum rendering that first appeared in The New Yorker in the March 2, 1929 issue:

 * * *